Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endtab %}

 {% tab title="iOS" %}
-No setup required for iOS.
-SDK handles in-app message support out of the box.
+No setup is required for iOS, since Mobile SDK automatically handles in-app message support.
 {% endtab %}
 {% endtabs %}

 #### Fallback images

 When creating a full-screen message, you can optionally specify a fallback image.
 If your message cannot retrieve its intended image from the web, the SDK attempts to load the image with the same name from your application’s assets folder.
-This allows you to show your message in its original form, even if the user is offline, or the predetermined image is unreachable.
+This allows you to show your message in its original form, even if the user is offline or the predetermined image is unreachable.

 {% hint style="warning" %}
 The fallback image asset name is specified when you configure the message in Mobile Services.
 You need to ensure that the specified resource is available.